The Shear-to-Cosmology Paradigm I. Hybrid Field-Level and Simulation-Based Framework for Weak Lensing Surveys: Mock Pipeline

 \subsection{N-body Simulation}

-To generate weak lensing maps for training and validation, we use the publicly available $\mathrm{C\text{ OSMO}G\text{ RID}V1}$\footnote{http://www.cosmogrid.ai} simulation suite~\citep{2209.04662,PhysRevD.105.083518}, which provides a diverse set of cosmologies suitable for Stage-IV lensing survey conditions.
+To generate weak lensing maps for training and validation, we use the publicly available $\mathrm{C\text{ OSMO}G\text{ RID}V1}$\footnote{\url{http://www.cosmogrid.ai}} simulation suite~\citep{2209.04662,PhysRevD.105.083518}, which provides a diverse set of cosmologies suitable for Stage-IV lensing survey conditions.
 The mock catalogs are constructed to match the typical redshift distribution and galaxy number density expected in forthcoming wide-field lensing surveys (e.g., CSST, Euclid, Roman).

 $\mathrm{C\text{ OSMO}G\text{ RID}V1}$ contains 2,500 cosmologies sampled within the $w$CDM framework, varying ${\Omega_m,\,\sigma_8\,,w_0,\,n_s,\,\Omega_b,\,h_0}$, and assuming three degenerate neutrinos with a fixed mass sum $\sum m_{\nu}=0.06\,{\rm eV}$.
 For each cosmology, seven realizations with different initial conditions were produced.
 The full suite includes cosmologies drawn from both wide- and narrow-grid priors.
-In this work, we use only the “$\mathtt{run0}$” realization of 1,260 cosmologies sampled from the narrow-grid prior, spanning the parameter ranges $\Omega_m\in[0.15,0.45]$, $\sigma_8\in[0.5,1.3]$, $w_0\in[-1.25,-0.75]$, $n_s\in[0.93,1.00]$, $\Omega_b\in[0.04,0.05]$, and $h_0\in[0.65,0.75]$.
+In this work, we use only the “$\texttt{run0}$” realization of 1,260 cosmologies sampled from the narrow-grid prior, spanning the parameter ranges $\Omega_m\in[0.15,0.45]$, $\sigma_8\in[0.5,1.3]$, $w_0\in[-1.25,-0.75]$, $n_s\in[0.93,1.00]$, $\Omega_b\in[0.04,0.05]$, and $h_0\in[0.65,0.75]$.
 Based on estimates from two-point statistics ($\partial C_\ell / \partial \theta(\ell)$, \citep{2024MNRAS.527.5206Y}, the four parameters of $(n_s, h_0, w_0, \Omega_b)$ highly depend on angular sensitivity across over two orders of angular scales, which is limited by our ``$\rm 6\,arcmin$" small-scale cut due to the simulation limit.
 Therefore, as a proof of methodology, we focus on $(\Omega_m,\,\sigma_8)$ to represent the cosmological constraining power in this work.

 Based on the DM simulation snapshots, $\mathrm{C\text{ OSMO}G\text{ RID}V1}$ also provides projected full-sky DM lightcone shells covering the redshift range $0\!<\!z\!<\!4$, stored in HEALPix format with resolutions of $N_{\mathrm{side}}=512$ or 1024.
 Owing to computational limitations, we use the $N_{\mathrm{side}}\!=\!512$ shells as the basis for the ray-tracing procedure to generate the weak lensing signals in this work.